AodhAnd/p6-cubli-main/README.md

 * Our version of the global project code itself (to be added under `global/`)
 * Simulations code and simulink files and system's values' cheatsheet (under `simulation/`)

-## Rules when running a simulation test
+## Rules when running a simulation/test
-1. Create a folder under `simulation/` with an explicit name.
+1. Create a folder under `tests/` with an explicit name.
 2. The latter should use camel case with first letter being small: awesomeTestWithCrazyController
 3. Organize this folder as follows:
     * `implem/`  -> all the C code necessary to run this test as is at the moment the test is performed